kandrew82/MachineLearning/README.md

 # Machine Learning

-This repo contains the Machine Learning Prediction Assignment
+This repo contains the Machine Learning Prediction Assignment (see ML.html)